Teodor92/interview-questions/questions/DotNet.md

 > I can partially answer it.
 > TODO

-## 40. Can we use "this" command within a static method?
+## 40. Can we use `this` command within a static method?

-> I can answer it.
-> TODO
+* Static classes can not be instantiated.
+To call the static methods, we use the class name because we don't have an instance.
+* Static class can contain only static members.
+* Static classes can inherit only from `Object` .
+* `This` points to an instance of the current class.
+In a static method there is no inheritance.
+Hence, we can not use `this` in a static method.

 ## 41. What is the difference between constants and read-only?